arpitmathur2412/ImaginAI/README.md

 # Image-to-Image Translation using Conditional GAN

 This repository contains an implementation of a Conditional Generative Adversarial Network (GAN) for image-to-image translation tasks.
 The model can transform input images from one domain to another while preserving essential details.
-For example, it can convert grayscale images to color images or satellite images to maps.

 ## Setup and Dependencies